Travellers frequently asked questions

-These FAQ explain how the Council and other official agencies will work to try to balance the rights of all those involved.
+These FAQ's explain how the Council and other official agencies will work to try to balance the rights of all those involved.

 Does the Council or Police have a duty to move Travellers when they are camped without permission on land not covered by the injunction?

 No. The powers given to local authorities and the Police are discretionary and can only be used when certain conditions exist.
 Failure to comply with both civil and criminal procedures would render the Council and Police liable to successful challenge in the Courts.